 Between 2000 and 2004, the UK's vaccination coverage for measles fell from 88% to 81%.
 This was in response to the safety concerns surrounding the measles, mumps and rubella (MMR) vaccine.
 Since 2004 the coverage rate has recovered, reaching 92% in 2016.
 In 2017, Portugal had the highest measles vaccination coverage (98%) whilst France had the lowest (90%).

 All girls aged 12 to 13 are offered the HPV (human papilloma virus) vaccination as part of the NHS childhood vaccination programme, and given a series of injections within a 12-month period.
-The vaccine protects against a group of viruses which have been linked to the development of cervical cancer.
+The vaccine protects against a group of viruses which have been linked to the development of cervical cancer, and some rarer anal and genital cancers, and cancers of the head and neck.
 Not all cervical cancers are caused by HPV and so the vaccine does not result in immunity to cervical cancer, only to one of its potential causes.

 There has been a consistently higher uptake of the first dose of the vaccine than subsequent doses, over time in England.
 Uptake for the HPV vaccination remained fairly static between 2011/12 and 2013/14, with an average uptake of 91% for the first dose and 89% for two doses.
 By 2017/18, uptake had declined slightly, with an uptake of 89% for the first dose and 84% for two doses.